"We've Disabled MFA for You": An Evaluation of the Security and Usability of Multi-Factor Authentication Recovery Deployments: Recovery Procedure Analysis

-.
+In our initial evaluation of deployed \mfa{} and recovery procedures, we found SMS to be a popular \mfa{} solution despite its known insecurities~\cite{siadati2017mind, WiredTwitterCEOHacked2019, lee2020simswap, jover2020security}.
 We were therefore interested in the number of websites that acknowledged these insecurities and \textit{warned about SMS} and found that while SMS was available for roughly half of all pages, websites rarely (\var{RecSMSWarningExpPercent}\% during user experience;\var{RecSMSWarningDocPercent}\% of documentations) admitted its insecurity.

 Further, our analysis indicates that websites were often inconsistent regarding their communication of \textit{mandatory \mfa{} usage} or the \textit{enforcement of recovery procedures}.
-We find

-usage restrictions mentioned more commonly within official documentation (\var{RecRestrictedDocPercent}\%) than we encountered (\var{RecRestrictedExpPercent}\%).
+We find usage restrictions mentioned more commonly within official documentation (\var{RecRestrictedDocPercent}\%) than we encountered (\var{RecRestrictedExpPercent}\%).
 This is likely because websites most commonly mentioned requiring account administrators to enable \mfa{}, and the accounts we created might not have had this status.
-Regarding enforcing recovery setup, only a small portion of websites includes this (\var{RecForcedDocPercent}\% during user experience;\var{RecForcedExpPercent}\% of documentations).
+Regarding enforcing recovery setup, only a small portion of websites includes this (\var{RecForcedExpPercent}\% during user experience; \var{RecForcedDocPercent}\% of documentations).
 As websites cannot verify that users did, \eg{}, store their backup codes, we considered every mechanism that tried to only allow users to continue the process after the recovery was set, \eg{}, by using checkboxes in which users confirm that they stored the backup, asking users to use the backup as a proof, or setting up recovery before \mfa{} itself is set.

 Websites often mention in which situations \mfa{} is triggered, \eg{}, any login, only logins from new locations or devices, or specific functionalities such as accessing security-relevant settings or withdrawing funds.
 However, we find the \textit{\mfa{} trigger} more commonly mentioned on help and support pages (\var{RecTriggerDocPercent}\%) than as a part of the \mfa{} setup (\var{RecTriggerExpPercent}\%), although, \eg{}, how commonly users are required to provide the information can be an important reason for or against enabling \mfa{}.